btnguyenPersonal/edit/tasks.md

-## TODO
+## tasks
+- highlight entire tab
+- retab auto-detect indentation
+- make gs///g respect ignoreFiles
+- make s copy
+- make dw work correctly
+- make b work with "../"
 - make dotCommand and macroCommand store vector
 - uncap harpoon & set initial length to 5
 - fileExplorer issues
-- fix tab rendering with non wordwrap
+- fix tab rendering with non wordwrap state->windowPosition.col > 0
 - lock down changing files flag
 	- turn on when unsaved??
 - look at how hard it would be to have an icon at top to say there are new changes available?